skailasa/msc-thesis/plan.md

         - Justify why this is fine.
     - requirement for vectorized data of different formats, hence small number of simple objects.
-    - requirement for design around parallelization of loops via tools like numba and numexpr.
+    - requirement for design around parallelization of loops via JIT tools like numba and numexpr.
     - requirement of modularity in order to be compatible with future extensions that would use GPUs
     - requirement for maintainability/testability in the face of a complex